Aughten History, Family Crest & Coats of Arms

 Early Origins of the Aughten family

-Lancashire at Aughton, a village and civil parish within the West Lancashire district. "'Achetun' was held before the Conquest by Uctred, the Saxon proprietor of Dalton and Skelmersdale; the manor, or parts of it, subsequently came to the families of Acton or Aughton.
+The surname Aughten was first found in Lancashire at Aughton, a village and civil parish within the West Lancashire district. "'Achetun' was held before the Conquest by Uctred, the Saxon proprietor of Dalton and Skelmersdale; the manor, or parts of it, subsequently came to the families of Acton or Aughton.
 Aughton Old Hall, the ancient residence of the Aughtons, is now a farmhouse."
-CITATION[CLOSE]

 Early History of the Aughten family

-Another 155 words (11 lines of text) are included under the topic Early Aughten History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aughten research.
+Another 88 words (6 lines of text) are included under the topic Early Aughten History in all our PDF Extended History products and printed products wherever possible.